 Odemwingie even stole one of then-QPR manager Harry Redknapp’s most well-known moves, taking reporter’s questions from his car window to talk up QPR’s chances of staying in the league and earnestly declaring ‘I hope I get my wish for a move’.
 He didn’t.
 The move fell through, and Odemwingie returned to West Brom – where he barely figured for the remainder of the campaign.
 He was shipped out to Cardiff in the close season.

 With his Tottenham-taunting antics, Emmanuel Petit endeared himself to Arsenal fans even before he arrived at the club.
-Before he signed for the Gunners, Petit was wanted by both north London clubs – and in fact, Petit headed to White Hart Lane first, where he heard the club’s pitch for his services.
+Before he signed for the Gunners, Petit was wanted by both north London teams – and in fact, Petit headed to White Hart Lane first, where he heard the club’s pitch for his services.

 When it came time for him to leave, Spurs’ chairman Alan Sugar insisted on paying for his taxi fare – ignorant of the fact that Petit was actually on his way to a meeting with Arsene Wenger.
 Even if you didn’t know how this story ended, if you’ve ever seen an episode of the Apprentice you would be unsurprised to learn that Petit found the Tottenham big cheese’s charms easy to resist.